igorbarinov/awesome-data-engineering/README.md

 - [Project Nessie](https://github.com/projectnessie/nessie) - Project Nessie is a Transactional Catalog for Data Lakes with Git-like semantics.
 Works with Apache Iceberg tables.
 - [Ilum](https://ilum.cloud/) - Ilum is a modular Data Lakehouse platform that simplifies the management and monitoring of Apache Spark clusters across Kubernetes and Hadoop environments.
 - [Gravitino](https://github.com/apache/gravitino) - Gravitino is an open-source, unified metadata management for data lakes, data warehouses, and external catalogs.
-- [FlightPath Data](https://www.flightpathdata.com) - FlightPath is a gateway to a data lake's bronze layer, protecting it from invalid external data file feeds as a trusted publisher
+- [FlightPath Data](https://www.flightpathdata.com) - FlightPath is a gateway to a data lake's bronze layer, protecting it from invalid external data file feeds as a trusted publisher.

 ## ELK Elastic Logstash Kibana